 Where are the Zoom Teaching Studios located?

-There are three (3) Zoom Teaching Studio classrooms.
+There are two (2) Zoom Teaching Studio classrooms.

 How can I reserve a Zoom Teaching Studio?